FLATLAY/flatlayWiki/flatlay-user-story.md

 With a click on the "Flatlay" logo, ![11](/uploads/11.png "11") the left panel has appeared. there are these tabs in the left panel
 **Invite campaigns**:
+every campaign that Merchant user has invited creative user appears here.
+The creative user can *approve* or *reject* that campaign, if approved the campaign, the creative user will join the campaign and then it can send a photo as the campaign content to that campaign.
 **Open campaigns**:
 **Discover**:
 **Messages**: